-Manager and owner of NONA Recording Studio in Jerusalem, Israel and music production and mixing studio in Sjællandsgade Aalborg, Denmark
+Amit Zangi manager and the owner of NONA Recording Studio in Jerusalem, Israel and music production and mixing studio in Sjællandsgade Aalborg, Denmark

-Amit is a professional in guitars, music theory, music production, recording and mixing.
-He’s also have a great experience in bass, drums and keyboards.
+Amit is a professional in guitars, music theory, music production, recording, and mixing.
+He also has much experience in Bass guitar, Drums, and Keyboards.

 He has and still been a music teacher and bands manager for more than 13 years.

 Amit worked and still works with Maayan Bukris, Benaya Porat, Coral Bismuth, Ben Blackwell, Deusphera, Yoad Shoshani, DrumBite, Rinat Cohen, Yehuda Regev, Lonely Pop Junky, YVEL Jewellery, Barak and Amir Aharon, Avi Ifrach, Tomer Zidkyahu, Yogev Shitrit, Tal Medyuni, Tamarak USA and many more.